Creating and Running a FacturaScripts Project with ServBay

 ,Plugins

-, etc.) to the/Applications/ServBay/www/facturascripts_project
+, etc.) into the/Applications/ServBay/www/facturascripts_project

-directory you created.
+folder you just created.

 - Locate the downloaded FacturaScripts

-Make Sure the Database Package Is Running:
+Ensure Database Package Is Running:

-- Launch the ServBay app.
+- Launch the ServBay application.

 - From the left menu, select “Packages” > “MySQL” or “MariaDB” (choose your preferred database).

-Create a Database and User:
+Create Database and User:

-- Using phpMyAdmin (Recommended):
+- Using phpMyAdmin (recommended):

 root